The moral high ground might not be the best place to stand in an emergency.

 "A job on minimum wage, but they let me bring Lucy and nurse her and all.
 It's cool.
 Do I make enough for rent and food and diapers?
 No way, Jose!
 Pick any two of the three.
 And thanks to grants and student loans, I'm still managing a night course at Bow Valley College."

 Beth was both amused and amazed.
-She'd had the best of upbringing, the best of schools, the best activities; now, she had a lucrative job, good clothes, a great apartment, her choice of professional men as friends and lovers.
+She'd had the best of upbringing, the best of schools, the best of activities; now, she had a lucrative job, good clothes, a great apartment, her choice of professional men as friends and lovers.
 Yet here was this spunky widow coping with things that would have sent Beth wailing to her psychiatrist.

 "Butterdome," announced their cabdriver.
 The rain was still heavy, but the water in the street was streaming down the gutters towards downtown and the cab no longer seemed in danger of being swept away.